 If do answer the phone and suspect the unsolicited caller has ill intentions, ask probing questions such as who the caller is calling on behalf of.
 Make sure to do so before you identify yourself, never identify your name, home address, or any other personal data to unknown callers.

-Step Three: Never Give Any Personal Information Over the Phone
+Step 3: Never Give Any Personal Information Over the Phone

 Even if the caller seems legitimate, never give your personal data, a credit card number, or your social security number over the phone.
 Ask for verification of the service, product, debt owed, or charity in the form of direct mail or email if you are truly interested in following up with the caller.

-Step Four: Be a Hero, Report Suspicious Calls to the FTC
+Step 4: Be a Hero, Report Suspicious Calls to the FTC

 Filing a scam call complaint to the FCC is a viable solution for peace of mind.
 It is important to note that reporting the call won’t stop the caller from attempting to scam you again, but it can help the FCC flag offenders and protect other consumers from becoming victims.